 Pre mature ageing:

 Smoking is an absolute risk factor for wrinkles and premature skin ageing.
-This negative influence on the skin was discovered more than 150 years ago.
+This negative cigarette effect on skin was discovered more than 150 years ago.
 The pathogenesis is a multifactorial one for smoke induced ageing.
 Smoking can affect reticular dermis by decreasing the number of elastic fibres.
 It can lead to the activation of metalloproteinase which can cause degradation of collagen, elastic fibres and proteoglycans.
 Smoking can also reduce the level of active form of the transforming growth factor β (TGF-β1) and down-regulate their receptors causing dysfunctions of tissue remodelling and repairing.
 An in vivo study showed that mice treated with intracutaneous or topical tobacco smoke can have a decreased level of type I collagen.

 A “Smoker’s face” presents with some characteristic features such as prominent wrinkles, prominence of underlying bony contours and grey-coloured, atrophic complexion of the skin.
 Ageing is correlated with pack-years of smoking and number of cigarettes smoked per day.
 Studies confirmed the association especially with more than 40 packs smoked per year.